 - Ex-spouse’s name, current address, phone number and email address (if available).

-- Upon receipt of these documents, an Ex-Spouse Confirmation form will be sent to the ex-spouse.
-The ex-spouse must complete, sign and return the form to the Fund as soon as possible in order to be set up to receive payments directly from the Fund.
+- Upon receipt of these documents, an Ex-Spouse Confirmation Form will be sent to the ex-spouse.
+The ex-spouse must complete, sign, and return the form to the Fund as soon as possible to be set up to receive payments directly from the Fund.